doritoes/Persona-Passwords-Study/README.md

 - Residual risk: while the work passwords aren't appearing in HIBP, the are predictable.
 If an attacker knows the personal password (which they do, thanks to the 84% pwn rate), a simple script could guess the work password by applying the common "Substitution & Suffix" patterns identified in the personas.

 Interesting but requires further study:
-- Deliberately mispelling words in passwords was not explored
+- Deliberately misspelling words in passwords was not explored
 - Passphrase initialisms were not explored (take a phrase from a saying or book, take the first letter of each word and form a password)
 - Long passphrases were not explored
   - studying the more common long passphrases in breach dumps would be very instructive for auditing long passwords as well as creating potential initialisms for attack